Building a Line Following Robot with TCS34725 RGB Sensor

 4. Prints all three values to the Serial Monitor so you can verify correct calibration.

-Step 8: How to Test and Tune the Robot
+Step 8: How to test and tune the robot

 TCS34725 line-following robot being tested on a curved white tape track on a dark surface, demonstrating PID-controlled line tracking.

-In essence, testing and tuning are where your line-following robot goes from “working” to “working well.”
+Overall, testing and tuning are where your line-following robot goes from “working” to “working well.”
 Follow this process to get the best performance from your DIY line follower robot with PID.

 • Use a 50 mm wide white adhesive tape on a dark, non-reflective surface.
 This provides strong contrast for the TCS34725 sensor.

-Tuning the PID Parameters
+Tuning the PID parameters

 PID tuning is an iterative process.
 The default values in the code (Kp = 24.0, Ki = 1.0, Kd = 1.0) are a good starting point, but you may need to adjust them for your specific setup.